meethp20/paytm/README.md

 #ensure apps login works properly because i havnt tested it

 <!-- need to add zod validation in expresss leaving cause i dont know zod -->

+ #didnt add any thing needed in the json files so a little bit lazy yeah

+ what do i feel scary rn ? well the ramping express part ? ok do ik how it work ? well yes , dk whats the catch w the tokens tho , cool so lets focuz on that

+ #tailwind not working , something wrong with the repos not coming when needed

+ #not adding side bar for the moment jsut to do it later
+ #